Yale-LILY/yale-lily.github.io/spider.md

                     <a class="btn actionBtn inverseBtn" href="https://github.com/taoyds/spider" download>Spider GitHub Page</a>
                     <p align="left">
                     <div class="left">Once you have built a model that works to your expectations on the dev set,
-                       you submit it to get official scores on the dev and a hidden test set.
+                       you can submit it to get official scores on the dev and a hidden test set.
 To preserve the integrity of test results, we do not release the test set to the public.
-Instead, we require you to submit your model so that we can run it on the test set for you.
+Instead, we request you to submit your model so that we can run it on the test set for you.
 Here's a tutorial walking you through official evaluation of your model (coming soon):
                     </div>
                     </p>